Kelechi-Okorie/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 File 13-answer.txt - answers whether list is immutable
 File 14-answer.txt - answers whether list is immutable File 15-answer.txt - answers whether list is immutable
-File 16-answer.txt - checks if a function can modify its argument
+File 16-answer.txt - checks if a function can modify its int argument
+File 17-answer.txt - checks if a function can modify its list argument